ApollosProject/apollos-templates/README.md

 fastlane run gradle task:bundle build_type:Release project_dir:android
 ```

 You can find the bundle in `android/app/build/outputs/bundle/release/app-release.aab`.
-Upload the bundle to the internal test track.
+Upload the bundle to the **closed testing** track the first time.
+The app must have been "released" before we push anything to internal.

 ![play store](https://files-6ngafis8q-redreceipt.vercel.app)